Yuli Gurriel Player Props: Marlins vs. Phillies

-The Miami Marlins and Yuli Gurriel, who went 2-for-4 with a home run and an RBI last time in action, take on Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+After going 2-for-5 with a double and an RBI in his last game, Yuli Gurriel and the Miami Marlins face the Philadelphia Phillies (who will start Zack Wheeler) at 4:05 PM ET on Wednesday.

-In his last game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Phillies.
+In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Phillies.

 Yuli Gurriel Game Info & Props vs. the Phillies